-Self isolation - what you need to know
+Self-isolation.
+What you need to know

 If you are required to stay at home, you can find information from the NHS about self-isolation.
 The government has also issued guidance for households with possible or confirmed coronavirus.

 - If you have symptoms of coronavirus you should isolate immediately to stop the spread of the virus and protect family, friends and your community and get a test.
-You can get a test via the NHS website.
+You can get a test via the Government website.

 - It is vital that you play your part and follow the rules around isolation.
 Breaking them could now lead to a fine of up to £10,000 for repeat and flagrant violations.